We help people build meaningful, active and happy lives after full time work.

 Whatever you call the time when you leave full time work, why is so little support available?
 School leavers get career counselling and new parents are inundated with advice.
 Why then, when you make one of your biggest life and career changes, are you pretty much left to fend for yourself?

 Yes, there’s lots of financial advice available.
 But there’s very little support available to help you build the life you really want.
 Not any more.
-Full Time Lives exists to help those people that decide to leave full time work and build bold, active, happy lives.
+Full Time Lives exists to help those people that decide to leave full time work and build meaningful, active, happy lives.
 Some people in our community have stopped work completely (sometimes called retirement) others are moving to part time, or building new lives without a full time job as an anchor.

 We help people with all of the non-financial aspects.
 Everything that leads to a fulfilling, happy, healthy life.